torvalds/linux/Documentation/driver-api/md/md-cluster.rst

  module.
 Understanding these can give a good overview of the whole process.

-6.1 join(nodes) and leave()
+6.1 join(yesdes) and leave()
 ---------------------------

  These are called when an array is started with a clustered bitmap, and when the array is stopped.  join() ensures the cluster is available and initializes the various resources.
- Only the first 'nodes' nodes in the cluster can use the array.
+ Only the first 'yesdes' yesdes in the cluster can use the array.

 6.2 slot_number()
 -----------------

  Reports the slot number advised by the cluster infrastructure.
- Range is from 0 to nodes-1.
+ Range is from 0 to yesdes-1.

 6.3 resync_info_update()
 ------------------------